CHARLES HARTLEY, Attorney at Law

 What happens when a native Californian gets tired with wandering the world?
 What does a member of the Foreign Service specializing in security do when he decides he wants to do more to help individuals?
 How does a Cal grad in a reactive career like security shift gears to allow for proactive work?
 You send him to law school - in this case to the University of Idaho College of Law.

 So began the journey that is presently a solo law practice in San Diego.
 In 2001 Mr. Hartley took his legal experience with the public defenders for the Nez Perce tribe and a small litigation firm in Monterey, California, and matched it with his small business experience as a freelance web designer and the discipline and professionalism instilled in the Foreign Service, and started working with small businesses, contractors and individuals to meet their legal needs.

-He still occasionally takes freelance writing, web design and photography projects because he enjoys them, and reports on developments and moderates discussion on a separate website for coastal access law issues.
-From January through November 2008 he is also writing on politics and election issues as part of KPBS' Citizen Voices project.
+He still occasionally takes freelance writing and photography projects because he enjoys them, and reported on developments and moderated discussion on a separate website for coastal access law issues.
+From January through November 2008 he also writw on politics and election issues as part of KPBS' Citizen Voices project.